Cold Water Is Not Cool

 Mold: Pools of water attract mildew and mold growth that can aggravate raspatory problems.

-Structural Damage: water leaking from the heater can seep into floors and foundations, weaking wood structures and promoting rot.
+Structural Damage: If you have leaks from your water heater, it can pool or seep into floors and foundations, weakening wood structures and encouraging rot.

-Carbon Monoxide: Faulty gas-fired water heaters can emit carbon monoxide, a deadly, odorless, colorless gas.
-Poor ventilation or a broken pilot light can exacerbate this danger, putting your household at serious risk.
+Carbon Monoxide: Faulty gas-fired water heaters can emit carbon monoxide, a deadly gas that is both odorless and colorless gas.
+Without the right ventilation a broken pilot light can exacerbate this danger, putting your household at risk.

 Given these potential hazards, it’s vital to contact Service Minds Benjamin Franklin Plumbing to immediately address any issues with your water heater.
 Do not attempt to repair the unit yourself, as improper handling can exacerbate the problem and put your safety at risk.